January 6

 Mid-April

-Earl Bostic continues to be a hot attraction on the West Coast where he has broken through as a "pop" artist on his dance club bookings.
+continues to be a hot attraction on the West Coast where he has

-The new Ink Spots with Charlie Fuqua are currently in the seventeen-tour of their tour of the Far East.
+The New Ink Spots with Charlie Fuqua are currently in the seventeen-tour of their tour of the Far East.

 Percy Mayfield continues to tour the West.

 Buckley's Record Shop in Nashville the eighth anniversary of its sponsorship of a one-hour show on WLAC radio.
-Other major sponsors on WLAC are
+Other major sponsors on WLAC are Randy's Record Store in Gallatin, Tennessee, owned by Randy Wood, founder of Dot Records and Ernie's Record Store in Nashville owned by Ernie Young of Nashboro/Excello Records.

 Atlantic Records signs George "Mr. Blues" Jackson from New Orleans.

 Roy Brown is currently on a string of one-nighters through the West following an engagement at Bill and Lou's in Philadelphia.
-Also turning the West Coast at
+Also turning the West Coast at this time is the Johnny Otis Revue.

 Lulu Reed with Johnny Thompson's Orchestra continue to tour the East and Midwest.